-Debt securities, money market instruments, and bonds: investment and/or exposure between 0-100% of net assets rates, participating securities, index-linked bonds, and convertible bonds (up to a maximum of 20%).
+Debt securities, money market instruments, and bonds: investment and/or exposure between 0-100% of net assets

+In accordance with the holding range specified below, the sub-fund will invest in bonds and other negotiable debt securities (in particular short-term negotiable securities and Euro Commercial Paper) of all maturities at fixed, variable, or adjustable rates, participating securities, index-linked bonds, and convertible bonds (up to a maximum of 20%).
 The sub-fund may also invest up to 20% of its net assets in contingent convertible bonds and up to 70% of its assets in callable and puttable bonds.
 The corporate/government debt distribution is not determined in advance and will be determined based on market opportunities.
 In all cases, investment in high-yield debt securities shall not exceed 30%.
 Investments in non-rated securities may represent up to 20% of the sub-fund's assets.